 • And say goodbye to the need to control.

 • Be passionate about all your experiences, including the painful ones.
 There is always something to learn from them.
-Get Over It!
-6 Ways To Overcome The Painful Past
+Getting Past The Past

 • No matter what you do, give it your all and share your gifts.